ClonyPDF home

 How Passport Photo Maker catches these for you

-Passport Photo Maker runs the equivalent of this checklist automatically: shadow detection, gradient analysis, uniformity scoring, and shoulder-edge visibility.
-If any of these fail the compliance threshold for your target country, you'll see a specific flag — not a generic "your photo was rejected."
+Passport Photo Maker runs the equivalent of this checklist automatically: shadow detection, gradient analysis, uniformity scoring and shoulder-edge visibility.
+If any fails the compliance threshold for your selected country, you see a specific flag — not a generic rejection.

 How to Make Sure Your Passport Photo Background Colour Complies

 1. Choose and prepare the right physical background.
-Stand in front of a plain white wall, white foam board, or a hung white sheet.
-Inspect the surface under your shooting conditions — some white walls look cream or warm-toned under certain lighting.
-The background must be completely plain with no artwork, texture, or objects visible at any point in the frame.
+Confirm the required shade for your country in the country table above, then stand in front of a plain wall, foam board or hung sheet in that shade.
+Inspect the surface under your shooting conditions — some white walls look cream under certain lighting.
+The background must be completely plain, with no artwork, texture or objects visible anywhere in the frame.

 2. Position yourself to eliminate shadows.
-Stand at least one metre away from the background.
-Use diffused natural light (not direct sunlight, which creates hard shadows) or two artificial light sources angled from both sides of your face.
+Stand at least one metre from the background.
+Use diffused natural light — not direct sunlight, which creates hard shadows — or two artificial sources angled from both sides of your face.
 A single overhead light is the most common cause of background shadow in home photos.
-Check by taking a test shot and examining the background edges.
+Take a test shot and examine the background edges before committing.

 3. Upload your photo to Passport Photo Maker.
-Use the widget above or below on this page.
-Select your target country so the tool loads the correct background colour range for that authority.
-Passport Photo Maker accepts JPEG, PNG, and WebP.
+Use the widget above or below.
+Select your target country inside the tool so it loads the correct background range for that authority.
+JPEG, PNG and WebP are accepted, up to 15 MB.

 4. Review the background compliance report.
-The tool will display a pass/fail status for background colour, uniformity, and shadow detection.
-If any flag appears, the report explains specifically what the issue is — for example, "shadow detected in lower-right background area" — so you know exactly what to fix before retaking the photo.
+The tool displays a pass/fail status for background colour, uniformity and shadow.
+If a flag appears, the report explains the specific issue so you know exactly what to change before retaking.

-5. Download your compliant photo in your required format.
-Once your background passes the compliance check, download either a print-ready sheet (formatted to your country's standard, typically 4×6 inches with multiple photos) or a digital file sized to your passport portal's exact pixel requirements.
-Both outputs are produced from the same upload — no additional steps needed.
+5. Download your compliant photo in the format you need.
+Once the background passes, download either a print-ready sheet formatted to your country's standard or a digital file sized to your passport portal's pixel requirements.
+Both come from the same upload.

 Why Passport Photos Get Rejected for Background Color Violations

-Background colour rejections fall into a predictable set of causes.
-Here are the most common, why they trigger rejection, and how to avoid each one.
+Background rejections fall into a predictable set of causes.
+Here are the most common, why they trigger rejection, and how to avoid each.

 Shadow across the background

-The subject stood too close to the wall, causing their body to cast a shadow.
+The subject stood too close to the wall, casting a body shadow.
 The background reads as two different tones.

 Why rejected: Creates an uneven background that automated systems read as a gradient; fails the uniformity check.